juju/juju/doc/high_availability.md

 High Availability in general terms means that we have 3 or more (up to 7) State Machines, each one of which can be used as the master.

 This is an overview of how it works:

 ### Mongo
 _Mongo_ is always started in [replicaset mode](http://docs.mongodb.org/manual/replication/).

- If not in HA, this will behave as if it ware a single mongodb and, in practical terms there is no difference with a regular setup.
+ If not in HA, this will behave as if it were a single mongodb and, in practical terms there is no difference with a regular setup.

 ### Voting

-A voting member of the replicaset is a one that has a saying on which member is master.
+A voting member of the replicaset is a one that has a say on which member is master.

-A non voting member its just a storage backup.
+A non-voting member is just a storage backup.

-Currently we dont support non voting members; instead when a member is non voting it mens that said State Server is going to be removed entirely
+Currently we don't support non-voting members; instead when a member is non-voting it means that said State Server is going to be removed entirely.

 ### Ensure availability